-- 12.1.4 Hazardous Building Regulations Appeal Provisions. - 1.
+- 2. Where the literal application of the requirements of Article 9 of these land development regulations would appear to cause undue hardship on an owner or tenant, or when it is claimed that the true intent and meaning of Article 9 of these land development regulations have been misconstrued or wrongly interpreted, the owner of such building or structure, or their authorized agent, may appeal the decision of the Land Development Regulation Administrator to the Board of Adjustment. - 12.1.3 Hazardous Building Regulations Appeal Provisions. - 1.
 Form of Appeal.
 Any person served notice in accordance with the provisions of Article 10 may appeal such action of the Land Development Regulation Administrator under this Article to the Board of Adjustment.
 Such appeal must be filed in writing with the Land Development Regulation Administrator within thirty (30) days from the date of service and must contain at least the following information: - a.
 Identification of the building or structure concerned by street address or legal description. - b.
 A statement identifying the legal interest of each appellant. - c.
 A statement identifying the specific order or section being appealed. - d.
 A statement detailing the issues on which the appellant desires to be heard. - e.
 The legal signatures of all appellants and their official mailing addresses. - 2.
 Upon the filing of an appeal, the Board of Adjustment shall as soon as practicable fix a date, time and location for the hearing of the appeal.
-Written notice of the time and location of the hearing shall be mailed to each appellant at the address on the appeal by certified mail, return receipt requested.
+Written notice of the time and location of the hearing shall be mailed to each appellant at the address on the appeal by certified mail, postage prepaid and receipt requested. - 3.
+Failure to Appear.
+Failure of any person to appear at the hearing set forth in accordance with the provisions of this Article shall constitute a waiver of his or her right to an appeal on the notice.

-- 3. Failure to Appear.
-Failure of any person to appear at the hearing set forth in accordance with the provisions of this Article shall constitute a waiver of his or her right to an appeal on the notice. - 4.
-Scope of Appeal.
+4. Scope of Appeal.
 The appeal public hearing shall offer the appellant reasonable opportunity to be heard on only those specific matters or issues raised by the appellant in his or her appeal.